 - Roles to block: With the box in the first bullet checked, pick the role(s) you want to block from accessing /wp-admin.

 - Redirect URL: Where users will be redirected if they attempt to access /wp-admin.
-Note that this should be a full URL — and that leaving it blank will automatically set the site homepage as the redirect URL.
+Users can be redirected to a custom URL, whether on-site or off-site.
+Note that this should be a full URL — and that leaving it blank will automatically set the Community Events List View.

 - Default venue for submitted events: Makes the venue fields already pre-populated for users visiting the event submission form.
 Users can override this and add a new venue as they see fit.

 - Default organizer for submitted events: Makes the organizer fields already pre-populated for users visiting the event submission form.
 Users can override this and add a new organizer as they see fit.

 - Single geography mode: Removes the state, country, and timezone options from the front end submission form.